 Z1 - Example Procedure Category - Example Procedure Title Introduction: This introduction serves to explain the reason the Verification Team is undertaking the procedures described below.
-For instance, the inclusion of all emission sources ensures that that quantification of the total emissions satisfies the principle of completeness.
+For instance, the inclusion of all emission sources ensures that that quantification of the total direct emission satisfies the principle of completeness.
 Type of Evidence The Type of Evidence can usually be grouped as: Physical Examination, Confirmation, Documentation, Observation, Inquiries of the Client, Re- performance, or Analytical Procedures.
 Data Sources The Data Sources describes the form in which the evidence is presumed or is known to be available to the verification team.
 Specific Documents or Assigned Positions, for example.
 Objective (specific principles) The objective serves to focus the procedure as pursuant to one or more of the audit principles of: Relevance, Completeness, Consistency, Accuracy, Transparency, or Conservativeness.
 Specific Activities In bullet form; The Specific Activities are outlined here.
-Error Conditions Again in bullet form; The anticipated Error Conditions are listed here to aid the verification team; As the Sampling Plan is a living document until the end of the verification process, additional error conditions may be identified during the execution of the procedures.
+Error Conditions Again in bullet form; The anticipated Error Conditions are listed here to aid the verification team; As the Verification Plan is a living document until the end of the verification process, additional error conditions may be identified during the execution of the procedures.

-Organizational Boundaries and Definition
+Facility Boundaries and Definition

-B1 - Established Organizational Boundaries Introduction: This procedure evaluates the boundaries defined by the Responsible Party against the GHG Assertion.
-Type of Evidence Documentation, Observation, Inquiries of the Client, Physical Examination Data Sources Inventory Management Planning and Reporting Document (IMPRD), Process Flow Diagrams, GHG Assertion, Previous GHG Assertions, Facility Operations Personnel Objective (specific principles) Completeness, Consistency Specific Activities Compare the GHG emission sources listed for the organization in the GHG Assertion against GHG emission sources listed in previous GHG Assertions; 2.
-Compare the GHG emission sources listed for the organization in the GHG Assertion against the process flow diagrams for completeness; 3.
-Compare the GHG emission sources listed for the organization in the GHG Assertion against observations made during site tour for completeness; 4.
-Interview operations personnel regarding changes to equipment inventory or changes in operation that have occurred in the current reporting period; 5.
-Interview operations personnel regarding completeness of equipment inventory described in the GHG Assertion; 6.
-Evaluate the appropriateness and quantification of any negligible emission sources.
-Error Conditions • Above de minimus threshold GHG emission sources, within the declared boundaries, which are not reported in the GHG Assertion.
+B1 - Facility Boundaries, Infrastructure and Activities Introduction: This procedure evaluates the boundaries defined by the Responsible Party against the GHG Assertion.
+Type of Evidence Documentation, Observation, Inquiries of the Client, Physical Examination Data Sources Inventory Management Plan (IMP), Process Flow Diagrams, GHG Assertion, Previous GHG Assertions, Facility Operations Personnel, 10-K, Annual Reports Objective (specific principles) Completeness, Consistency Specific Activities Compare the GHG emission sources listed for the organization in the GHG Assertion against GHG emission sources listed in previous GHG Assertions; Compare the GHG emission sources listed for the organization in the GHG Assertion against relevant annual reports, 10-K submissions, Entergy's website regarding operations and assets, and any relevant process flow diagrams for completeness; Compare the GHG emission sources listed for the organization in the GHG Assertion against observations made during site tour for completeness; Interview operations personnel regarding changes to equipment inventory or changes in operations personnel regarding completeness of equipment inventory described in the GHG Assertion; Evaluate the appropriateness and quantification of any negligible emission sources.
+Error Conditions • GHG emission sources that are not reported in the GHG Assertion.

 B2 - Review of Operating Conditions Introduction: This procedure utilizes analytical procedures to identify changes in the scope of the GHG Assertion.
 This procedure was largely completed during the verification planning stage.
-Type of Evidence Analytical Procedures, Inquiries of the Client, Documentation (e.g., IMPRD) Data Sources GHG Assertion, Operations Personnel Objective (specific principles) Consistency, Completeness Specific Activities Interview operations personnel regarding any operational issues that may have caused a significant change to the reported emissions (e.g., planned or unplanned shutdown, change in production, change in process); Compare total emissions for each GHG emission source in the current period against prior periods; Error Conditions • Significant changes in emissions do not constitute an error condition, but do warrant further investigation.
+Type of Evidence Analytical Procedures, Inquiries of the Client, Documentation (i.e. IMP) Data Sources GHG Assertion, Operations Personnel, Data from major sources such as fossil generation units and purchased power Objective (specific principles) Consistency, Completeness Specific Activities Interview operations personnel regarding any operational issues that may have caused a significant change to the reported emissions (e.g. planned or unplanned shutdown, change in production, change in process); Compare total emissions for each GHG emission source in the current period against prior periods; Error Conditions • Significant changes in emissions (including wide variances between 2013 data vs. earlier years, particularly for fossil units, such as CEMS data, or purchased power amounts, through TRADES) do not constitute an error condition, but do warrant further investigation and clarifications.